tmedia

 The Crows upset Port Adelaide in Showdown XV, Mark Ricciuto and Matthew Clarke starring in the 32-point win in McLeod’s 200th AFL game.

-After a big home loss to Essendon in round eight, Adelaide jumped to a 31-point lead early in the second term at Telstra Dome but lost by three points.
+After a big home loss to Essendon in round eight, Adelaide jumped to a 31-point lead early in the second term against Collingwood at Telstra Dome but lost by three points.
+The Crows thrashed Hawthorn by 86 points at the MCG the following week, in Mark Ricciuto’s 250th AFL game.

 Then, in round 11, Adelaide led Carlton by 25 points at three-quarter-time but the Blues kicked seven goals in the final term and hit the front when Brendan Fevola goaled from 50m out in the western pocket.
 Graham Johncock had a difficult chance to win the game from deep in the pocket with 30 seconds to play but his kick drifted to the right.